 H1 Tag Checklist

-• One H1 per page only
+- Exactly one H1 per page

-• Contains primary keyword or close variation
+- Primary keyword or close variation included

 Heading Hierarchy Checklist

-• Logical hierarchy (H2 under H1, H3 under H2)
+- Logical hierarchy throughout (H2 under H1, H3 under H2)

-• Headings describe content that follows
+- Headings describe content immediately following

-• Important topics have their own headings
+- Important topics have dedicated headings

 Good structure: